loginom/loginom-help-en-omegat/data/admin/log.md

 The log file generation rules (file name, its maximum size, logging level, etc.) are set by [logging parameters](./parameters.md).

-> **Note:** ANSI encoding is used up to 6.5.0 version.
+> **Note:** ANSI encoding is used up to version 6.5.0.
 It complies with the user locale that started Megaladata Server.
 Starting from version 6.5.0 — UTF8.

 ## Logging levels